San7o/haplolang/README.md

 A quote is a symbol prepended with `'`.
 This symbol will not be called unlike functions, so symbols can be passed as arguments to other functions.
-For example, you can define a variable with `setq` a specifying the symbol that denotes the variable using the quote:
+For example, you can define a variable with `setq` by specifying the symbol that denotes the variable using a quote:

 ```lisp
 > (setq 'hello "Hello, World!")